MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpaneframewnd-class.md

 ### <a name="parameters"></a>Parametri

 *lpszProfileName*<br/>
-[in] Il nome del profilo.
+in Nome del profilo.

 *uiID*<br/>
-[in] L'ID del riquadro.
+in ID del riquadro.

 ### <a name="return-value"></a>Valore restituito

-TRUE se lo stato del riquadro è stato salvato correttamente. in caso contrario, FALSE.
+TRUE se lo stato del riquadro è stato salvato correttamente; in caso contrario, FALSE.

 ##  <a name="setcaptionbuttons"></a>  CPaneFrameWnd::SetCaptionButtons